vegaprotocol/specs/protocol/0061-REWP-simple_pos_rewards_sweetwater.md

 # Calculation
 This applies to the on-chain-treasury for each asset as well as network infrastructure fee pool for each asset.

-As step *zero*: Vega keeps track of validators currently on the Ethereum multisig contract by knowing the initial state and by observing `validator added` and `validator removed` events emmitted by the contract, see [multisig ethereum contract](0030-multisig_control_spec.md).
+As step *zero*: Vega keeps track of validators currently on the Ethereum multisig contract by knowing the initial state and by observing `validator added` and `validator removed` events emmitted by the contract, see [multisig ethereum contract](./0033-OCAN-cancel_orders.md).
 If there are ethereum public keys on the multisig that do not belong to any of the current Tendermint validator nodes then the reward is zero.
-The obverse case where a Tendermint validator doesn't have their signature on the multisig is dealt with in [validators joining and leaving](0000-validators-chosen-by-stake.md).
+The obverse case where a Tendermint validator doesn't have their signature on the multisig is dealt with in [validators joining and leaving](./0068-VCBS-validators-chosen-by-stake.md).
 The reason for this drastic reduction to rewards is that if there are signatures the multisig is expecting that Vega chain isn't providing there is a danger that control of the multisig is lost.
-This is to ensure that validators (all validators) have incentive to pay Etherum gas to update the multisig signer list.
+This is to ensure that validators (all validators) have incentive to pay Ethereum gas to update the multisig signer list.

 At the end of an [epoch](./0050-EPOC-epochs.md), payments are calculated.
 First we determine the amount to pay out during that epoch: